Gico1941/Visualization-Kit/README.md

 # Visualization-Kit
-## heatmap with gene-sets (Geneset can be customized or refer to GSEA database https://www.gsea-msigdb.org/gsea/msigdb/human/genesets.jsp):
+## heatmap with gene-sets (Geneset can be custom or refer to GSEA database https://www.gsea-msigdb.org/gsea/msigdb/human/genesets.jsp):

 Recutsively plot heatmaps for all geneset files in ./geneset folder, count matrix .csv file should be normalized (e.g. DEseq2 normalized)